-The anti-oxidants present in green tea helps your body remain healthy and fight aging.
-But for fighting the visible signs of aging on your facial skin like the loosening of the skin, sun damage, wrinkles, and spots, it will be good to make green tea a part of your skin care routine.
+The anti-oxidants present in Green tea helps your body remain healthy and fight ageing.
+But for fighting the visible signs of ageing on your facial skin like the loosening of the skin, sun damage, wrinkles, and spots, it will be good to make Green tea a part of your skincare routine.

-The polyphenols present in green tea are extremely beneficial compounds.
-They are responsible for fighting free radicals and this property of polyphenols is helpful in reducing the visible signs of aging.
+The polyphenols present in Green tea are extremely beneficial compounds.
+They are responsible for fighting free radicals and this property of polyphenols is helpful in reducing the visible signs of ageing.
 These polyphenols also help in reducing the chances of skin cancer.

-One of the popular face masks which can be used to achieve these benefits involve mixing green tea with yogurt and turmeric to create a paste.
+One of the popular face masks which can be used to achieve these benefits involve mixing Green tea with yoghurt and turmeric to create a paste.
 This can be applied for twenty minutes twice a week to get desired results.

 4. Green tea for treating acne and pimples